RNA-FRETools/MASH-FRET/docs/System_requirements.md

 # System requirements

+MASH-FRET is tested to run under MATLAB 7.12 (2011a) and above.

-MASH-FRET requires the following MATLAB toolboxes:
+MASH-FRET additionally requires the following MATLAB toolboxes:
 - Symbolic Math Toolbox
 - Image Processing Toolbox
 - Statistics and Machine Learning Toolbox